 Second, reaching out rather than isolating is a clear break from typical patterns of addictive behavior.
 Instead of withdrawing and deceiving others about your slip-up, you’re coming clean and asking for help.
 It’s a matter of honesty over deception and connection over isolation.
 Remember that the people you depend on will be more concerned about helping you move forward than about placing blame.

 Get Sober Again as Soon as Possible

 The next step is to get sober again as soon as possible.
 How this goes depends largely on your situation.
 If you’ve only slipped up and gotten drunk once or twice, for example, you are probably safe to just quit drinking or using again right away.
 If it’s a more serious relapse that has lasted for weeks or months, you have to consider whether it will be safe and effective to detox on your own.
-Make this decision in consultation with your counselor, doctor, or sponsor.
+Make this decision in consultation with your counselor, doctor, sober companion, or sponsor.

 Pay Attention to Your Thinking